Hair Bows

 A word of caution is needed here:

 Be extremely careful with this wood working tool because it get's very hot and will burn anything it touches!
-Watch youtube hair bows and sealing ribbon video!
+Watch youtube sealing ribbon video!

 Step Two: